-Once upon a time I was a mostly-stay-at-home mom, and “busy” meant volunteering at school, organizing the book fair, cleaning house, doing 10 loads of laundry, and carpooling.
+Once upon a time, I was a mostly stay-at-home mom, and “busy” meant volunteering at school, organizing the book fair, cleaning the house, doing 10 loads of laundry, and carpooling.

 - Once a week, sit down and plan your meals for at least 5 days.

 - Write out a grocery list while you’re planning those meals – refer to your recipes so you’re sure you have all of the ingredients.

 - Do all of your grocery shopping once per week.
 Don’t waste time running out multiple times during the week.

 - Cook once, eat twice.
 Make a large batch of things like soups, stews or casseroles and freeze half for another meal.